yedivanseven/Bayesian/README.md

 # Bayesian
 ## Bayesian Perambulations

-This repository will (hopefully) contain a collection of interesting applications of Bayesian Monta-Carlo methods.
-So far, the only example is the good old
+This repository contains applications of Bayesian Monta-Carlo methods.
+So far, there are two tried-and-tested examples:

 + Coin Toss

-and the classic Bayesian learning of its fariness.
++ Linear Regression

 ## Dependencies and Install
 Everything seems to run smoothly on a fresh Anaconda 4.3 install (under